Application Criteria & Apply

 ALUMNI Testimonials and HIGHLIGHTS

-CFC Features invests in filmmakers from across Canada who have engaging stories for the big screen.
-If you are a writer, director or producer with a feature film in the low-budget realm, this program offers you an unparalleled opportunity to make your movie a reality.
+CFC Features is looking to invest and creatively collaborate with the brightest and most promising filmmakers from across Canada who have engaging stories for the big screen.
+If you are a writer, director or producer with a feature film in the million dollar realm, this program offers you an unparalleled opportunity to make your movie a reality.